natanvotre/fm-transmitter/README.md

   CORDIC).
   - [x] Implement and test a CORDIC algorithm
   - [x] Make sure it is possible to shift in frequency complex signals
-- [x] Create and test an HPSDM (High-Pass Sigma-Delta Modulator)
+- [x] Create and test an HPSDM (High-Pass Delta-Sigma Modulator)
-- [ ] Create and test an FM modulator in medium fs
+- [x] Create and test an FM modulator in medium fs
 - [ ] Create and test a DUC chain using the developed modules
+- [ ] Test high-frequency sinusoid output on-board
+- [ ] Test FM modulation and transmission with no input on-board
+- [ ] test FM transmitter using sinusoidal input
-- [ ] Test the FM transmitter on-board.
+- [ ] Test the FM transmitter on-board with audio input.
+- [ ] (Optional) Replace AD from Codec by LPDSM (Low-pass Delta-Sigma Modulator)

-# Current Code's Features
+# Features

 - [x] Lint CI for Verilog
 - [x] Makefile with